Individuals are eligible for admission to St. Ambrose University as a freshman if they meet the following requirements:

 Applicants who don't meet the minimum criteria for either category above may petition the Admissions Standards Committee.
 More information on this process is available from the Admissions Office.

 Placement tests are part of the complete set of academic requirements established by the faculty to ensure proper course placement for students.
-When SAU accepts you, that acceptance signals a belief that you can succeed here.
+If SAU accepts you, that acceptance signals a belief that you can succeed here.
 Placement tests help ensure that you are placed in courses that will challenge but not overwhelm you.
 Learn more about Placement Testing.